V2SFlow: Video-to-Speech Generation with Speech Decomposition and Rectified Flow: Introduction

 Traditional V2S systems are typically trained on relatively small datasets with substantial constraints, such as controlled environments and a limited number of speakers~\cite{le2017generating, ephrat2017vid2speech, kumar2019lipper}.
 While these systems demonstrate promising results on such constrained datasets, their performance deteriorates when applied to real-world datasets with a larger number of speakers and a broader vocabulary.
 The primary challenge in achieving high-quality synthesis in real-world scenarios arises from the complex nature of speech signals, which encompass various acoustic components, including linguistic content and speaker characteristics.
 These components interact in nuanced ways, making it difficult for V2S systems to generalize effectively beyond the specific conditions of their training data.

-To improve the generation quality of V2S systems in real-world scenarios, numerous studies have been conducted, broadly categorized into two research lines.
-The first focuses on modeling the inherent variability in speech to address the ambiguity between lip movements and the corresponding speech.
+To improve the generation quality in real-world scenarios, numerous studies have been conducted, broadly fall into two categories.
+The first focuses on modeling the inherent variability in speech to address the ambiguity between lip motions and the corresponding speech.
 To mitigate this ambiguity, several approaches incorporate text labels~\cite{kim2023liptospeech}, self-supervised speech units~\cite{hsu2023revise, choi2023intelligible, kim2024let, lei2024uni}, or extra lip-reading networks~\cite{hegde2023towards, yemini2024lipvoicer}.
 Other studies aim to clarify speaker identity by injecting speaker representations derived from either reference audio~\cite{mira22svts} or the input video itself~\cite{choi2023diffv2s}.
-The second research line seeks to better capture the complex dynamics of speech by leveraging advanced model structures and training algorithms, such as normalizing flows~\cite{he2022flow, kim2024let} and generative adversarial networks~\cite{kim2021lip, mira2022end, hegde2022lip}.
-More recently, diffusion-based V2S systems~\cite{choi2023diffv2s,yemini2024lipvoicer} have shown effectiveness in generating realistic speech.
+The second research line seeks to better capture the complex dynamics of speech by leveraging advanced model structures and training algorithms, such as normalizing flows~\cite{he2022flow}, generative adversarial networks~\cite{kim2021lip, mira2022end, hegde2022lip}, and diffusion models~\cite{choi2023diffv2s,yemini2024lipvoicer}.
 Despite these advancements, current V2S systems still face challenges due to the inherent complexities of speech.
-Synthesized speech often suffers from artifacts, highlighting the need for more powerful model structure or training strategy to produce more natural and intelligible outputs.
+Synthesized speech often suffers from artifacts, highlighting the need for more powerful architecture or training strategy to produce more natural outputs.